What is Tikkun Olam?

 The highest form of wisdom is kindness-The Talmud

-Members of the Temple Etz Chaim Social Action Committee (SAC) are involved in many ongoing projects to help the less fortunate.
-SAC organizes special projects based on community need and member interest.
+Members of the Social Action Committee are involved in many ongoing projects to help the less fortunate.
+Social Action organizes special projects based on community need and member interest.
 Many people on the committee have gotten so much more out of helping others than they ever expected.
-It’s a great way of making friends with like minded souls.
+It’s a great way to make friends with like-minded souls.
 It’s rewarding to work on a project from just an idea and take it to fruition.
-We invite you to participate in one of our collections or events and of course, join the SAC.
+We invite you to participate in one of our collections or events and of course, join Social Action.
 We meet once a month.

 Temple Etz Chaim proudly sponsors:

-Many Mansions: This non-profit organization prhis non-profit orgovides well-managed, service-enriched, affordable housing to low-income residents of Ventura and Los Angeles Counties, with a special focus on those of very low-income, who are formerly homeless, seniors, veterans, or disabled.
+Many Mansions: Many Mansions provides well-managed, service-enriched, affordable housing to low-income residents of Ventura and Los Angeles Counties, with a special focus on those of very low-income, who are formerly homeless, seniors, veterans, or disabled.
 For more information, click here.

-Westminster Free Clinic: offers free healthcare to the working poor,uninsured members of our community.
-Preventive health and exercise classes are also provided at no charge.
+Westminster Free Clinic: Westminster Free Clinic offers free healthcare to the working poor and uninsured members of our community.
+Preventative health and exercise classes are also provided at no charge.
 These services are available because of our local health professionals that donate their time and expertise.
 For more information, click here.

-- Blood Drive: Twice a year, in March/April and on Mitzvah Day, Temple Etz Chaim and Temple Adat Elohim come together with Vitalant for one of the largest Blood Drives in the Conejo Valley.
-Schedule our appointment with Debra Levine by ext or phone (818) 271-1307 or email firstname.lastname@example.org.
+- Blood Drive: Twice a year, in March or April and on Mitzvah Day, Temple Etz Chaim joins with Vitalant for one of the largest Blood Drives in the Conejo Valley.
+Schedule our appointment with Debra Levine.

-- Webinars: When the need arises the Social Action Committee spearheads webinars bringing in experts to educate our temple and community on various topics.
-Most recently we had one on vaccine efficacy and on learning about the propositions on the ballot.
+- Webinars: Social Action spearheads webinars bringing in experts to educate our temple and community on various topics.
+In 2021, we presented a webinar on vaccine efficacy and on learning about the propositions on the ballot.

 Habitat For Humanity: We volunteer a day at a local Habitat for Humanity site to help build homes.
 Most Recently we were at the Port Hueneme site.

 Field Trips.
-The SAC Committee loves to go on field trips and have taken tours of local non profits such as the Westminster Free Clinic and Many Mansions.
+Social Action loves to go on field trips!
+We have taken tours of local non-profits such as the Westminster Free Clinic and Many Mansions.
 We look forward to going on many more including touring an Oxnard Homeless Shelter.

 The Social Action Committee has representatives that sit on two local committees: